SportBeep.com

 Seattle's Jorge Polanco celebrates after hitting the game-winning single in the 15th inning of the Mariners' series-clinching MLB playoff victory over the Detroit Tigers. ©AFP

 J.P.
 Crawford led off the bottom of the 15th inning with a single before Detroit relief pitcher Tommy Kahnle hit Randy Arozarena with a pitch.
-Cal Raleigh flew out and the runners advanced, and after Julio Rodriguez was intentionally walked, Polanco came to the plate and laced a single to right field that closed out the longest winner-take-all game in MLB playoff history.
-“I was trying to send it to the middle,” Polanco said.
+The runners advanced on Cal Raleigh’s fly out and after Julio Rodriguez was intentionally walked, Polanco came to the plate and laced a single to right field that closed out the longest winner-take-all game in MLB playoff history and sent the crowd at Seattle’s T-Mobile Park into a frenzy.
+“I was trying to get a good pitch to hit, trying to drive it to the middle,” Polanco said.
+“I know we played a long game, but this team never gave up.”

 Related news